mxyx-club/TheOtherUs-Edited/README.md

  - #### Newly added

-    - New Modifier: lastImposter (gain lower kill cd when there is only 1 imposter left)
+    - New Modifier: LastImposter (gain lower kill cooldown when there is only 1 imposter left)
     - When born may choose to born on random vents
     - New ending added: And Then There Were None
     - Akujo: Update with the true love can't win together with the original team